abadreamer/roadbalzer-alibaba/README.md

-# road blazer team submission test smartathon
+# smartathon hackathon - Road Blazer team submission
 This is a test program that enables testing of the model developef by Road Balzer the for smartathon hackathon theme1, Theme 1 is regarding the detection and evaluation of visual pollution elements on street imagery taken from a moving vehicle